3. Chapter 2

 "I must," he said simply, but there was a strain of near resentment in his voice.
 "The Lord of the City judges we should not yield the River so lightly."

-The young woman noted the changed tone of his last words, suddenly dispassionate and disagreeing with his countenance.
+The young woman marked the changed tone of his last words, suddenly dispassionate and disagreeing with his countenance.
 She gazed at him, unsure of what to say, and for that reason not trusting herself to speak.
-Never before had her cousin talked thus, so coolly, and yet with such bitterness.
+Never before had her cousin talked thus, so coolly and yet with such bitterness.

 "My men are at Osgiliath," continued Faramir, but his voice was no more than a soft whisper and his eyes stared unseeing, and he spoke as one reasoning with oneself.
 "I cannot leave them there to face this Enemy alone."
 He fell quiet, for a moment seeming to forget of all presence around him.
 Then at length new light came to his eyes, and he saw Idrin again, looking at him in silence.
 "I must go," he repeated, and his words held a resolute finality.